 Any alteration to a site which is inconsistent with the approved site plan shall require an amendment to the site plan.
-Any alteration other than alterations approved by the Code Enforcement Officer pursuant to Section 4.4 (F) shall require Planning Board approval prior to the alteration.
-The applicant may request that changes to an approved site plan that are not subject to approval under Section 4.4 (F) be placed on he Planning Board Agenda.
+Any alteration other than alterations approved by the CEO pursuant to Section 4.4 (F) shall require Planning Board approval prior to the alteration.
+The applicant may request that changes to an approved site plan that are not subject to approval under Section 4.4 (F) be placed on the Planning Board Agenda.

-Prior to placement on the Agenda, the applicant shall meet with the Code Enforcement Officer to review the proposed changes and shall provide eleven (11) copies of the revised site plan to the Code Enforcement Officer at least fourteen (14) days prior to the next regular Planning Board meeting together with such other materials, which the Code Enforcement Officer may limit, to address the scope of the proposed change to the site plan.
+Prior to placement on the Agenda, the applicant shall meet with the Code Enforcement Officer to review the proposed changes and shall provide ten (10) copies of the revised site plan to the CEO at least fourteen (14) days prior to the next regular Planning Board meeting together with such other materials, which the CEO may limit, to address the scope of the proposed change to the site plan.
 The Board, at its discretion, may limit their review to the proposed amendments and other related elements.